dotnet/coreclr/Documentation/design-docs/hw-intrinsics.md

 The vector types supported by one or more target ISAs are supported across platforms, though they extent to which operations on them are available and accelerated is dependent on the target ISA.
 These are:

 * `Vector64<T>` - A 64-bit vector of type `T`.
 For example, a `Vector64<int>` would hold two 32-bit integers.
-  * Note that `Vector64<T>` intrinsics are supported only on Arm64, and these are not supported for `double`.
+  * Note that `Vector64<T>` intrinsics are currently supported only on Arm64, and these are not supported for `double`.
 Support could be added for this, but would require additional handling.
 * `Vector128<T>` - A 128-bit vector of type `T`
 * `Vector256<T>` - A 256-bit vector of type `T`
+  * `Vector256<T>` intrinsics are supported only on x86 (and x64).

 Note that these are generic types, which distinguishes these from native intrinsic vector types.
 It also somewhat complicates interop, as the runtime currently doesn't support interop for generic types.
 See https://github.com/dotnet/coreclr/issues/1685

 Not all intrinsics defined on these types support all primitive type parameters.
 When not supported, they are expected to throw `NotSupportedException`.
-This is generally handled by the C# implementation code.
+This is generally handled by the C# implementation code, though for the most part this is a non-issue, as the ISA-specific intrinsics are declared over all supported concrete types (e.g. `Vector128<float>` rather than `Vector128<T>`).

 The C# declaration of a hardware intrinsic ISA class is marked with the `[Intrinsic]` attribute, and the implementations of the intrinsic methods on that class are recursive.
 When the VM encounters such a method, it will communicate to the JIT that this is an intrinsic method, and will also pass a `mustExpand` flag to indicate that the JIT must generate code.
 This allows these methods to be invoked indirectly to support the following scenarios: